NoahRametsteiner/BetterDiscordChatEncryptionClient/README.md

 **TODO:**
 Add a way to securly exchange the key.

 Copy the key and give it to your partner.
+The keys need to be the same on both sides in order to read the messages!

 ## Use